UCSD-Historical-Enrollment-Data/webreg_scraper/README.md

     ```

 2. Download the contents of this repository.
 You can either download it directly, or use something like `git clone`.

+3. A sample configuration file has been provided for you; this file is called [`config.example.json`](https://github.com/ewang2002/webreg_scraper/blob/master/config.example.json).
+   1. Rename this file to `config.json`.
+   2. Modify the configuration information appropriately.
+Information on the structure of the configuration file can be found [above](#scraper-configuration-file).
+   3. Save your changes.

-3. Now, you'll have the opportunity to compile the project, thus getting your program.
+4. Now, you'll have the opportunity to compile the project, thus getting your program.
 Depending on what you want,
    you'll run one of the commands below:
     - If you want both the API and scraper functionality, you can just run the following command:
       ```